 Planning to leave your home to spend a few months or more elsewhere?
 Without careful planning before you depart, you could be in for nasty surprises upon your return.
-This article describes how to avoid some of the most dire possibilities.
+This article describes how to avoid some of the most dire possibilities, including:

 A number of bills must be paid even when your property is vacant.
 If you are or become delinquent on your property taxes, the government will probably assess late fees and fines.
 If the delinquency remains outstanding, the government might place a lien on your home.